danrlavoie/slack-archive/README.md

 Your browser should now be returning some JSON including a token.
 Make a note of it - that's what we'll use.

 When you start the app, you can copy-paste that token into the prompt.
 You can also `export SLACK_TOKEN={token}` to set an environment variable that will be used instead.

+## Automating it

+Three shell scripts are provided to allow for automating the archive, backup, and cleanup in cycles.

+### exec_archive.sh

+This runs the archive process in automatic mode, assuming it has a SLACK_TOKEN available in the environment where it runs.
+Results are stored within the git repo in the /slack-archive folder.

+### backup.sh

+This copies the current contents of the repo's /slack-archive folder to $home/slack-archive/slack-archive-YYYY-MM-DD, a date assigned to the date the backup was run (NOT the date the archive was initiallhy taken).

+### cleanup.sh

+Since Slack archives, with media files included, can take up several gigabytes of storage, this removes old archives.
+It will only execute if it finds 8 or more backups in the backup directory, and it deletes the oldest backup from disk.

+### Putting it together

+Set up invocations of exec_archive.sh, backup.sh, and cleanup.sh into a crontab so you're protected in the event the Slack API breaks at some point.

+Then, host your current copy of slack-archive on a webserver (i.e. with nginx) if you want to view it from a local network.